howtographql/howtographql/content/backend/graphql-js/6-subscriptions.md

 </Instruction>

 You now have the same issue as you had with `Vote` in the last chapter: You're referencing types, `LinkSubscriptionPayload` and `VoteSubscriptionPayload`, in the application schema without making them explicitly available (either by importing or redefining them).
-The solution of course is to import them from the Graphcool schema.
+The solution of course is to import them from the Prisma schema.

 <Instruction>